Mental health initiatives being discussed in the NYS legislature

 ALBANY, N.Y.
-(NEWS10) – Tomorrow marks the start of Mental Health Awareness month.
-And New York lawmakers are looking at different ways to help those experiencing a crisis, or substance abuse issue.
+(NEWS10) — May is Mental Health Awareness month, and New York lawmakers are looking at different ways to help those experiencing a crisis or substance abuse issue.

 Outside of the budget, lawmakers are discussing how to make mental health services more accessible.
 One bill would allow the state to begin putting together the infrastructure to carry out the three-digit National Mental Health Crisis Line.
 According to Senator Brouk’s office, by federal law, states need to implement the 9-8-8 system by July of 2022.